 Curriculum I: Administrative Course Program - Undergraduate Certification 15 Credit Hours

-JA 471 Law Enforcement Administration
+CJ 471 Law Enforcement Administration

 The focus of this course is the theory, practice and concepts associated with the administration of a law enforcement agency.
 This course is approached from the perspective of the police executive and command staff.
 Instruction includes contemporary practice, theory, administrative and leadership concepts.

-JA 477 Organizational Behavior in Law Enforcement
+CJ 477 Organizational Behavior in Law Enforcement

 The course focus is the application of the principles of human behavioral management to law enforcement organizations.
 Theory, practice and methods for addressing behavioral needs in organization are addressed.

-JA 576 Managing Organizational Performance
+CJ 576 Managing Organizational Performance

 This course is designed to help participants develop conceptual, diagnostic, and problem-solving skills required of strategic managers in contemporary law enforcement organizations.
 Students’ participation and decisional practice in class discussions is based upon foundational and current police research.

-JA 578 Criminal Justice Leadership
+CJ 578 Criminal Justice Leadership

 Through the use of lectures and case studies (films), participants will be provided with a cognitive understanding of leadership that emphasizes the study of leadership models and theories.
 This course focuses on the study and evaluations of various leadership styles and processes.